codeableorg/insights/README.md

 **Optional: User can see the best deal for a dish**

-As a user I want to use the option #9 of the menu so that I can see the list of dishes and the restaurant where you can find it at a lower price.
+As a user I want to use option #9 of the menu so that I can see the list of dishes and the restaurant where you can find it at a lower price.

 Usage: